kubernetes-sigs/kustomize/cmd/config/docs/api-conventions/config-fn.md

   `nginx-template.sh` is a simple bash script which uses a *heredoc* as a templating solution for generating Resources from the functionConfig input fields.

-  The script wraps itself using `config run-fns wrap -- $0` which will:
+  The script wraps itself using `config run wrap -- $0` which will:

   1. Parse the `ResourceList.functionConfig` (provided to the container stdin) into env vars
   2. Merge the stdout into the original list of Resources